This page is designed to answer the following questions:

-Your organisation should have local policies and procedures in place for working in partnership with others in relation to safeguarding and you should familiarise yourself with these documents.
+Your organisation should have internal policies and procedures in place for working in partnership with others in relation to safeguarding and you should familiarise yourself with these agreed ways of working.
 This should include a shared commitment to the protection and safeguarding of vulnerable individuals with an emphasis on their wellbeing.

 The Care Act 2014 makes it a statutory requirement for organisations, agencies and professionals to work together in partnership to protect and safeguard vulnerable individuals.
 As stated in the Care & Support Statutory Guidance: